Ziph0n/Waving-Localizations/README.md

 # Waving Localizations

-Waving is an upcoming dating application made by Ziph0n.
+Waving is an upcoming revolutionary dating application made by Ziph0n.
 I would like to translate Waving in as many languages as possible.

 ## How to translate Waving